 The Complete 52 Week Event Communication Plan

 What is an event without a community?
-No, this isn’t a bad Christmas cracker joke, it’s a vital question you need to think about for 2016.
+No, this isn’t a bad Christmas cracker joke, it’s a vital question you need to think about.
 This is a guide to building your event communication plan, and this is why you need one:

 Can you sustain a growing event without a strong community?
 Maybe, but you’ll find life much easier if you have a large, engaged and growing community to support you.